duplys/poor-snake/README.md

-# poor-snake
+# Introduction

-Poorly designed Snake game implementation for refactoring exercises
+This project contains a poorly designed Snake game implementation in Python which can be used for refactoring exercises.